Covid disruptions push down fuel demand in decades

-New Delhi, April 12 (IANS) The Covid-19 pandemic is now bringing out the real impact it had on demand compression and economic activity in various sectors.
+New Delhi: The Covid-19 pandemic is now bringing out the real impact it had on demand compression and economic activity in various sectors.

 Fuel consumption, an important barometer of the health of an economy, had shown contraction for the first time in two decades falling by a big margin of over nine per cent in FY21 as pandemic related lockdowns curbed economic activity and reduced the movement of goods and services across the country.